OpenFTC/OpenRC-Turbo/readme.md

  2. Clone your fork
  3. Do `git remote add upstream https://github.com/OpenFTC/OpenRC-Turbo.git`
  4. Copy all of the files found in the `filesForDynamicLoad` folder of this repo into the `FIRST/vision` folder on the RC's internal storage
+ 5. Also copy the Freight Frenzy game assets from [the AAR](https://repo1.maven.org/maven2/org/firstinspires/ftc/gameAssets-FreightFrenzy/1.0.0/gameAssets-FreightFrenzy-1.0.0.aar) into that same folder
- 5. Select your desired build variant (see the *Switching Build Variants* section)
+ 6. Select your desired build variant (see the *Switching Build Variants* section)

 ## Update Process